boom100100/js-portfolio-project/README.md

 Usage:
 Endpoints are /links, /links/:id, /topics, and /topics/:id.
-For GUI, open news-aggregator-api-frontend/index.html in a browser to use once you've configured the app.
+For GUI, open news-aggregator-api-frontend/index.html in a browser after configuring the app.